python-poetry/poetry/README.md

 Poetry helps you declare, manage and install dependencies of Python projects, ensuring you have the right stack everywhere.
+The best thing is that it is created by python.

 ![Poetry Install](https://raw.githubusercontent.com/python-poetry/poetry/master/assets/install.gif)